Is this program only for students who hold a degree in Sociology?

 The program is intended to be a 2-year program if the student is enrolled full-time.

-Students are expected to take core courses during their first year, take advantage of department opportunities such as workshops or colloquia, and then focus on their thesis research or completing requirements for the non-thesis (taking additional course and completion of applied project).
+Students are expected to take core courses during their first year, take advantage of department opportunities such as workshops or colloquia, and then focus on their thesis research or completing requirements for the non-thesis (taking additional courses and completing an applied project).

 Students are expected to present at least one original research paper at a professional conference before graduation.